Delta Air Lines Flight 841: Apprehension of hijackers

+In film

 In 2011, a documentary titled Nobody Knows My Name was made about the hijacking.
 According to Mikhael Ganouna, the producer of the film, George Brown was living in Paris but was not worried about being extradited because he had already served his sentence.

 In 2012, a documentary titled Melvin & Jean: An American Story was made by director Maia Wechsler.

 Melvin McNair and his wife Jean were working at an orphanage in the French town of Caen, where reportedly they had turned their lives around completely.

 McNair was known for coaching American baseball, teaching youth the art and strategy of the sport.
 Jean McNair died on October 24, 2014.